-It's OK If You Don't Want Sex In Your Relationship Right Now
+It's OK If You Don't Want To Have Sex With Your Partner Right Now

 - Hormonal fluctuations

 - Poor body image

 - Frustration with or resentment toward your partner

 - Boredom or dissatisfaction with the kind of sex you're having

 And many, many other reasons.